The Impact of Market Fluctuations on OceanPal Inc.'s (OP) Stock

 OP) stock’s latest price update

-OceanPal Inc. (NASDAQ: OP)’s stock price has dropped by -10.59 in relation to previous closing price of 0.23.
-Nevertheless, the company has seen a loss of -15.29% in its stock price over the last five trading days.
+OceanPal Inc. (NASDAQ: OP) has experienced a rise in its stock price by 7.34 compared to its previous closing price of 0.21.
+However, the company has seen a fall of -6.09% in its stock price over the last five trading days.

 Stock Fundamentals for OP